jacobfishel/Leftover-Food-Tracker--JF/README.md

 Welcome to the Leftover Food Tracker project!

-This project is intended to give you the opportunity to practice the concepts that your learned in CPSC 121.
+This project is intended to practice my c++ object oriented programming

-See the [Project Guide](http://tiny.cc/CPSC121A-ProjectGuide) for detailed instructions.
+To run, start a port with address 18080.
+As long as you have all the libraries installed, it will run.